FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/database-per-service.md

 Some services may need to read data from other services' primary tables:

 - **User Service** provides user profile data to all other services, and owns the Skill Catalog (skills and dependencies) and rewards ledger (`user_skill_rewards`)
-- **Quests Service** quest data is referenced by Social Service for achievements; publishes reward events (XP, Skill Points, Unlocks) to User Service for authoritative ledgering
+- **Quests Service** quest data is referenced by Social Service for achievements; publishes reward events (XP, Skill Points, Unlocks) to User Service for authoritative ledgering; retrieves personal notes via User Service APIs (linked by `note_quests`)
 - **Social Service** party and guild data is used by Meeting Service for scheduling
 - **Code Battle Service** may reference user profiles for submission tracking